mkaz/working-with-go/pages/strings.md

 >> "The red whale loves red fish."
 ```

-As of, Go v1.12, there is a new `strings.ReplaceAll` that does not have the fourth argument, it will replace all.
+Go version 1.12 introduced the `strings.ReplaceAll` function that does not have the fourth argument -- it, as it says, replaces all occurrences.

 ## Strings HasPrefix and HasSuffix